 As Coding Specialists transition into upper-level roles like Certified Professional Coders, it's possible that they won't see a change in salary.
 Certified Professional Coders earn the same amount as Coding Specialists on average.
 A lot of Coding Specialists advance their careers by becoming Medical Coders and Medical Records Coders.
 However, those positions offer $4K less and $6K less per year on average.

 Popular Skills for Coding Specialist

-Coding Specialists generally report applying a varied skill set to their work.
-Most notably, skills in International Statistical Classifications of Diseases - 9 Coding, Medical Terminology, International Statistical Classifications of Diseases - 10 Coding, and Medical Coding are correlated to pay that is above average, with boosts between 3 percent and 15 percent.
-Skills that are correlated to lower pay, on the other hand, include Electronic Medical Records and Current Procedural Terminology Coding.
+Survey results imply that Coding Specialists put a diverse skill set to use.
+Most notably, skills in International Statistical Classifications of Diseases - 9 Coding, Medical Terminology, International Statistical Classifications of Diseases - 10 Coding, and Medical Coding are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
+Skills that pay less than market rate include Electronic Medical Records.
 Those with knowledge of International Statistical Classifications of Diseases - 10 Coding tend to be skilled in Medical Coding as well.

 Pay by Experience Level for Coding Specialist